ChackDan/PStemp/Update-AzureRmServiceFabricDurability.md

 ```

 ## DESCRIPTION
-Use **Update-AzureRmServiceFabricDurability** to update durability and SKU of a NodeType in a cluster.
+Use **Update-AzureRmServiceFabricDurability** to update durability and Sku of a NodeType in a cluster.

 ## EXAMPLES